Charanjit Singh Channi

 Charanjit Singh Channi (born 15 March 1963) is an Indian politician who served as the 16th Chief Minister of Punjab and also as leader of the house in assembly.
 He is a member of the Indian National Congress.
 He is serving as a Member of the Lok Sabha from Jalandhar Lok Sabha constituency since 4 June 2024.
 He was also Minister of Technical Education and Training in Second Amarinder Singh ministry and leader of the opposition in the Punjab Legislative Assembly.

 Early life and education

 Channi was born in the village of Makrauna Kalan, Punjab.
 He studied law at Panjab University and has an MBA from PTU Jalandhar.
-He was awarded PhD in the 70th convocation of Panjab University (PU) by Vice Chancellor Renu Vig in political science in topic related to the Indian National Congress with Professor Emanual Nahar as his guide.
+He was awarded PhD in the 70th convocation of Panjab University (PU) by Vice-Chancellor Renu Vig in political science in topic related to the Indian National Congress with Professor Emanual Nahar as his guide.
 Now he is a PhD Holder in Political Science.
-He belongs to the Dalit Sikh Community.
+He belongs to the Dalit Sikh Ramdasia Community.